ljwagerfield/spark-twitter-example/README.md

     Note: Every SparkContext (driver node) launches a web UI, by default on port `4040`.
 If multiple SparkContexts are running on the same host, they will bind to successive ports (`4041`, `4042`, etc).

-### 2) Install Hadoop (with YARN)
+### 2) Install Hadoop (and YARN)

+We install Hadoop locally to provide a more 'production realistic' environment for executing our Spark application.

 *Quick Hadoop refresher:* Hadoop can be simplified into 2 components:

 -   HDFS, a distributed file system, containing 1x `NameNode` to store metadata for all files, and many `DataNode`s to store the actual data.

--   YARN, a resource manager which allocates containers where jobs can run using data stored in HDFS.
+-   YARN, a resource manager which allocates containers where jobs can be run using data stored in HDFS.

-We install Hadoop locally to provide a more 'production realistic' environment for executing our Spark application.

-1. Find and install location for Hadoop and CD to it.
+1. Choose an install location for Hadoop and CD to it.
 E.g.:

         cd ~/Applications